LD4/arts/index.md

 If you are not yet a member, you can request membership at [through your web browser](https://groups.google.com/g/ld4-art-design) or send a blank email to `ld4-art-design+subscribe@googlegroups.com`.

 ## Slack
-We have a dedicated [`#art-design`](https://ld4.slack.com/archives/C04RNHPPVRC) channel in the LD4 Slack workspace ([ld4.slack.com](https://ld4.slack.com)).
+We have a dedicated [`#art-design`](https://ld4.slack.com/archives/C04RNHPPVRC) channel in the LD4 Slack workspace ([ld4.slack.com](https://ld4.slack.com)) for more ephemeral discussion.

 See the [LD4 site](https://sites.google.com/stanford.edu/ld4-community-site/home#h.wf19whcy0h6:~:text=Community%20email%20list.-,Join%20our%20Slack%20channel,-Subscribe%20to%20our) for the link to join the Slack.

 # Links